 How high are property taxes in Rhode Island?

 Property taxes and property tax rates in Rhode Island are quite high.
-The state’s average effective property tax rate is 1.55%, 10th highest of any state.
-Those high rates are compounded by high property values in Rhode Island.
-A typical Rhode Island homeowner pays over $3,800 annually in property taxes.
-Including property taxes, housing costs in Rhode Island are 34.7% higher than the national average.
+The state’s average effective property tax rate is 1.30%, 15th-highest of any state.
+These expensive rates are compounded by high property values in Rhode Island.
+As a result, a typical Rhode Island homeowner pays more than $4,518 annually in property taxes.

 Senior homeowners in Rhode Island may be able to claim a credit to reduce their overall property tax bill.
-To be eligible for the credit, you must be at least 65 years old and have household income no greater than $30,000.
-In 2015, the maximum credit was $305.
+To be eligible for the credit, you must be at least 65 years old and have household income no greater than $35,000.
+The maximum credit is $600.

 There are other property tax relief programs available in some cities in Rhode Island.
-For example, in the city of Providence anyone who is at least 65 (or anyone who is at least 62 and currently receiving Social Security retirement benefits) can claim an exemption of up to $26,545.
-Owner-occupied properties in Providence also face a lower tax rate.
-It is $19.25 per $1,000 in taxable value as opposed to $33.75 for other properties.
+For example, in the city of Providence, anyone who is at least 65 (or anyone who is at least 62 and currently receiving Social Security retirement benefits) can claim an exemption of up to $511.

 How high are sales taxes in Rhode Island?

 There is a single statewide sales tax rate in Rhode Island of 7%.
-Cities and counties do not college their own taxes, so that is the only rate you will pay.
+Cities and counties do not charge their own sales taxes, so that is the only rate you will pay.